ErickDWalker/Predicting-Recessions/README.md

 Methodology
 ---
 **Train | Test Split**
-I divided the 1982-2020 period into training and test sets, with the dividing line between them being December, 2002.
-This provided a reasonable balance of both recessionary months and expansionary ones.
+I split the 1982-2020 period into training and test sets, with the dividing line between them being December, 2002.
+This provided a reasonable balance of recessionary and expansionary months in both sets.

-In selecting a model, I sought to choose a classifier and associated hyperparameters with the maximum F_Beta score.
+In selecting a model, I sought to choose a classifier and associated hyperparameters that produced the maximum F_Beta score.
+My aim in using this metric was to allow for a consideration of both recall and precision, thereby balancing the goal of shifting out of the market before a recession hits with the desire to remain invested during the majority of the market’s uptrends.
 Beta in this case was the ratio of the S&P 500's mean monthly returns during recessions to the same index's mean monthly returns during expansions.
-My aim in using this metric was to balance the goal of shifting out of the market before a recession hits with the desire to remain invested during the majority of the market’s uptrends.
 Out of the models I tested, **Logistic Regression** performed best in this regard.
-Below is a plot of the scores produced by the model (first fit on the training set) when running *predict* on the entire data set.
+Below is a plot of the scores produced when applying the model's *predict* method to the entire data set (after fitting the model on the training data set).

 ![alt text](https://github.com/ErickDWalker/Recession_Prediction/blob/master/img/Logistic_Regression_Output.png?raw=true)